Meet The New Breed Of Activist Investors Who Are Trying To Give Silicon Valley A Conscience

 A few days after the meeting, Lamb seemed unfazed, though she conceded, “It can be a contentious atmosphere.”

-After all, doing battle with some of the biggest corporations is par for the course for Lamb, who’s a managing partner at Arjuna Capital, an activist investment arm of the Baldwin Brothers firm, which oversees over $800 million in assets.
+After all, doing battle with some of the biggest corporations is par for the course for Lamb, who’s a managing partner at Arjuna Capital.
 This past week was especially busy for Lamb.
 First, she flew from Boston to Dallas so she could sit in on Exxon’s annual meeting.
 There, she was pushing the company to come clean about its environmental impact.
 When that ended, she hopped on a plane to San Francisco and made her way to Facebook.
 Two meetings in a week may not sound like much, but Lamb had a busy agenda: important proposals to share with the stockholders, people to meet and speeches to make.

-For Baldwin Brothers’ wealthy clients, Arjuna provides them with a impassioned voice for social and environmental impact.
+For Arjuna’s clients, Lamb and her colleagues provide them with a impassioned voice for social and environmental impact.
 Most notably, the firm has convinced seven public companies–including eBay, Starbucks, Apple, and Amazon–to disclose data on gender equity.
 That issue is only one of the firm’s causes–Arjuna’s proposals focus on myriad social and environmental issues.

 This week Arjuna went to Google to try and force its hand at divulging its gender pay numbers, something the Department of Labor is now looking into.
 That also failed to pass.
 She describes that meeting’s result as a foregone conclusion; “They continued to pay lip service to it, but would not commit to take action on quantitative disclosures.”